k5602/course_pilot/docs/implementation_checklist.md

   - ✅ Navigation hooks for consistent behavior across components
   - ✅ Deep linking support for courses and plan views

-- [ ] **Notes** 🚧 IN PROGRESS
+- [x] **Notes** ✅ COMPLETED
-  - [ ] Enhanced contextual panel with per-course and per-video notes
+  - ✅ Enhanced contextual panel with per-course and per-video notes
-  - [ ] Tagging system with autocomplete and management interface
+  - ✅ Tagging system with autocomplete and management interface
-  - [ ] Real-time search with fuzzy matching and highlighting
+  - ✅ Real-time search with fuzzy matching and highlighting
-  - [ ] Markdown editor with live preview and formatting toolbar
+  - ✅ Markdown editor with live preview and formatting toolbar
-  - [ ] DaisyUI Tabs/Modal for editor, dioxus-motion for panel transitions
+  - ✅ DaisyUI Tabs/Modal for editor, dioxus-motion for panel transitions
-  - [ ] Advanced search filters for date ranges, tags, and content
+  - ✅ Advanced search filters for date ranges, tags, and content

 - [x] **Import UI** ✅ COMPLETED
-  - [x] Import modal with source selection (YouTube, local folders)
+  - ✅ Import modal with source selection (YouTube, local folders)
-  - [x] YouTube import form with URL validation and playlist preview
+  - ✅ YouTube import form with URL validation and playlist preview
-  - [x] Progress dialog with real-time feedback using dioxus-toast
+  - ✅ Progress dialog with real-time feedback using dioxus-toast
-  - [x] Error handling with specific messages for API failures
+  - ✅ Error handling with specific messages for API failures
-  - [x] Integration with existing backend import functionality
+  - ✅ Integration with existing backend import functionality

+## Phase 5: Analysing the Frontend Codebase and the Backend Codebase then integrating the two
+-[ ] ** The complete codebase analysis and listed and patterns understood and found redudant, secuirty and perfromance issues and the whole project documentation is documented to be remembered**

+-[ ] ** The complete codebase is analysis and understanding of the current situatuion for the whole codebase and the ** integration points between frontend and backend**
+- [ ] **Frontend & Backend Integration**
+  - [ ] analyse the the all functionalities with back and front end then list who is linked with front and who's not
+  - [ ] Mapped frontend components to backend
+  - [ ] integrate and link every functionality to its backend, database after deep understanding of the whole context and workflow
+  - [ ] Ensured consistent data flow between frontend and backend and the database
+  - [ ] Implemented error handling for API interactions
+  - [ ] Optimized performance for data fetching and state management

-## Phase 5: Visual Polish & UX Enhancements
+## Phase 6: Visual Polish & UX Enhancements

 - [ ] Motion & Visual Effects
   - Animate all major transitions (presence, layout, hover/focus) with dioxus-motion.